Percolation Framework of the Earth's Topography

-The topography or bathymetry of Earth shows complex multifractal structures and scaling properties~\cite{mandelbrot_stochastic_1975,gagnon_multifractal_2006,sapoval_self-stabilized_2004,maritan_universality_1996}, which can be regarded as a consequence of plate tectonic processes.
-Despite most of the major surface topographic features of Earth can be explained by the plate tectonic theory \cite{gill2012orogenic}, little is known about how to identify and detect critical regions/locations on Earth's surface.
-The surface topography of Earth plays a remarkable role in the dynamical evolution of seas, especially, regarding to the changes of the sea level.
-Sea level roses approximately 1.2--1.9 mm/yr in the 1900--1993 period \cite{hay_probabilistic_2015}, which is caused primarily by two factors related to global warming: melting ice sheets (glaciers) and the expansion of seawater as it warms \cite{pachauri2014climate}.

-Percolation theory is an effective tool for understanding the resilience of connected clusters to node breakdowns through topological and structural properties \cite{bunde2012fractals,cohen_resilience_2000,aharony2003introduction}.
+Percolation theory is an effective tool for understanding the resilience of connected clusters to node breakdowns through topological and structural properties \cite{isichenko_percolation_1992,bunde2012fractals,cohen_resilience_2000,aharony2003introduction}.
 The essence of the analysis is the identification of a system's different clusters and the connectivity between them.
 It has been applied to many natural and human-made systems \cite{taubert_global_2018,ali_saberi_percolation_2013,li_percolation_2015,morone_influence_2015,meng_percolation_2017,saberi2015recent}.
 Here, we combine network and percolation theory to identify and detect critical nodes in Earth's relief network, we find abrupt percolation transitions occurred during the evolution of the network.
-Furthermore, we detect the potential influence areas in response to sea level rise caused by global warming.

-The structure of our paper is as follows: in the next section, we describe and introduce the Data and Methods.
-In Chapter III, the results are presented and discussed.
-Finally, in Chap.
-IV a short summary and outlook are provided.
+We then discuss the nature of geometric phase transitions by using the finite size scaling theory.
+Furthermore, we detect the critical nodes in Earth's relief network.